 - the quantitative data on the use of probation, either world-wide or within a region (such as Europe) is so poor that clear patterns cannot be detected.
 The reason is that probation exists in many forms, and is used for many purposes. - the statistical data does suggest, however, that there are huge differences between countries in the use of probation.
-Some countries use probation extensively, others use it rarely. - qualitative data at least in Europe suggests that the use of probation is expanding, as is the range of functions that probation agencies fulfil.
+Probation is widely used around the world, but some countries use probation extensively, others use it rarely. - qualitative data at least in Europe suggests that the use of probation is expanding, as is the range of functions that probation agencies fulfil.